theuggla/theuggla.github.io/_posts/2016-11-16-if-hermione-wrote-java.markdown

 speaking. to write a history about something happening while making it happen. basically it's magic.

-when I was little I wanted to invent stuff. then I wanted to be a chimney sweeper. then I wanted to be a writer. then I wanted to be a matematician. then I wanted to be hermione granger, and finally I thought that what is most important in life is communication and people understanding each other. to do programming is being all of those things at once. except the chimney sweeper.
+when I was little I wanted to invent stuff. then I wanted to be a chimney sweeper. then I wanted to be a writer. then I wanted to be a mathematician. then I wanted to be hermione granger, and finally I thought that what is most important in life is communication and people understanding each other. to do programming is being all of those things at once. except the chimney sweeper.